dandelionn/Image-Labelling/README.md

 # Image-Labelling
-An app for building datasets for machine learning projects
+An app for building datasets for machine learning projects made in C#.